ilanopat/BracketsChecker/README.md

 # BracketsChecker

 C# console application that takes a string argument and returns whether or not characters in the string have matching brackets.
 Meaning for every { there is a corresponding } bracket.
-Returns Trus if they do, otherwise returns False.
+Returns True if they do, otherwise returns False.

 ![image](https://user-images.githubusercontent.com/12206702/213466998-04405023-67de-42a6-ab4f-dabf6313ecfa.png)